oZelloX/QA-portfolio-/projects/facebook/manual/registration/accessibility/test_cases/validate_sign_up_with_keyboard_only_navigation.md

 **Preconditions:**
 - User is on the Facebook registration page
 - Page is fully loaded
-- Mouse is not used during the test
+- Mouse and trackpad are not used during the test

 ---